mondonc/myscreen/doc/developers.md

 Write a new module
 ===

-To write a new module, you can use scripts/mkmodule with make new-module.
+A new module has to respect conventions described above.
+To help you, we wrote a small interactive script to define a new module : scripts/mkmodule.
+You can pass to it the module_name in parameter, or let it ask you.